Certified algorithms for equilibrium states of local quantum Hamiltonians: Convex relaxations via energy-entropy balance inequalities

-The feasible set of this convex optimization problem is an \emph{outer relaxation} for the set of $\Lambda_{\ell}$-marginals of translation-invariant thermal equilibrium states $\cG_{\beta}$.
-This relaxation is obtained by imposing the EEB inequalities on the finite-dimensional subspace $\cA_{\ell-1}$, in addition to the normalization, positivity, and translation-invariance constraints \eqref{eq:opt1-norm}, \eqref{eq:opt1-pos}, \eqref{eq:opt1-TI}.
-Besides the linear equations \eqref{eq:opt1-norm}, \eqref{eq:opt1-TI}, \eqref{eq:opt1-stationary}, the constraint \eqref{eq:opt1-pos} can be encoded as the positivity of a Hermitian matrix of size $|\Lambda_{\ell}| \times |\Lambda_{\ell}|$.
+The EEB inequalities above can be used to obtain rigorous lower and upper bounds on the value of any observable on thermal states via convex optimization.
+Let $(\Lambda_{\ell})_{\ell \in \NN}$ be an increasing sequence of subsets of $\sites$ such that the support of $O$ is contained in $\Lambda_0$, and such that $\Lambda_{\ell} \uparrow \sites$ as $\ell\to\infty$.
+To simplify the presentation, we will further assume that $\overline{\Lambda_{\ell-1}} \subset \Lambda_{\ell}$ for all $\ell$, where, as before, $\overline{\Lambda} = \Lambda \cup \bdex \Lambda$ (see \eqref{eq:bdexLambda}).
+For example, if $\sites = \ZZ^D$ and $H$ is a nearest-neighbor Hamiltonian and $O$ is supported on site $0$, one can take $\Lambda_{\ell} = \{-\ell,\ldots,\ell\}^D$.
+For any $\ell$, let $\cA_{\ell} \subset \cA$ be the subalgebra of observables supported on $\Lambda_{\ell}$.
+Consider the optimization problem The feasible set of this convex optimization problem is an \emph{outer relaxation} for the set of $\Lambda_{\ell}$-marginals of thermal equilibrium states in $\cG_{\beta}$, i.e., the optimization variable takes values in the set of states on $\cA_\ell$.
+This relaxation is obtained by imposing the EEB inequalities on the finite-dimensional subspace $\cA_{\ell-1}$, in addition to the normalization and positivity constraints \eqref{eq:opt1-norm}, \eqref{eq:opt1-pos}.
+Besides the linear equations \eqref{eq:opt1-norm} and \eqref{eq:opt1-stationary}, the constraint \eqref{eq:opt1-pos} can be encoded as the positivity of a Hermitian matrix of size $|\Lambda_{\ell}| \times |\Lambda_{\ell}|$.
 However, the last set of constraints \eqref{eq:opt1-EEB} form an infinite set of scalar inequalities, and it is unclear how to formulate them in a compact way.
-Clearly one can sample certain observables $a_i$ ($i=1,\ldots,m$) and impose the $m$ scalar inequalities, however, this poses the question of how to choose these $a_i$'s.
+This is due to the lack of linearity in the inequality.
+Imposing the inequality for a basis of $\cA_{\ell-1}$is not sufficient to conclude it on all elements of $\cA_{\ell-1}$, which is an infinite set.
+Clearly one can sample certain observables $a_i \in \cA_{\ell-1}$ ($i=1,\ldots,m$) and impose the $m$ scalar inequalities, however, this poses the question of how to choose these $a_i$'s.

 \paragraph{Matrix EEB inequality} We introduce the following matrix version of the EEB inequality which allows us to impose the EEB inequality for all observables $a$ in a finite-dimensional subspace.
 The matrix EEB inequality makes use of the matrix relative entropy function \cite{fujii1989relative,fujii1990extension} which is defined as